Rithari/ScuolaNext-Scraper/README.md

 Afterwards, the refined data will be sent to a database for storing purposes and then shipped off to a WhatsApp group.

 # Usage
-You need to add a `config.ini` file your running directory.
+You need to add a `config.ini` file in your running directory.
 The file must be structured as follows:
 ```
 [main]
 utente =